-Next, we examined the results of the MFRM analysis to identify items with average or above item level difficulties.
-As can be seen on the variable map in Figure 1 and in Table 3, eleven items of the EI protocol had item difficulties $\geq$ .00.
+Next, we examined the results of the MFRM analysis to identify items with average or above item-level difficulties.
+As can be seen on the variable map in Figure 1 and in Table 3, 11 items of the EI protocol had item difficulties >.00.
 These include Items 1, 2, 3, 7, 8, 9, 12, 13, 16, 24, and 25.
-These items have consistently been shown to be the most difficult in previous studies with different teachers and raters using the EI observation protocol (see Johnson, 2018a; 2018b).
+These items have consistently been shown to be the most difficult in previous studies with different teachers and raters using the EI observation protocol (see E. S. Johnson, et al., 2018, E. S. Johnson, Zheng, et al., 2019).
 We then computed a teachers' fair average score based on these 11 items (see Table 5).
-The ability levels on the abbreviated EI protocol ranges from 2.74 logits (SE=.27) for Teacher 11 who is the most proficient to -.80 logits (SE=.16) for Teacher 4 who is the least proficient.
-We also ran a Pearson's correlation coefficient between teacher performance on the abbreviated EI protocol items and median student growth, and found it was moderate but not statistically significant (r=.34, p = .12).
-Finally, we repeated the stepwise regression entering students' beginning of school year academic performance, grade level and teacher fair average score on the abbreviated protocol (see Table 4).
+The ability levels on the abbreviated EI protocol ranges from 2.74 logits (SE = .27) for Teacher 11 who is the most proficient to -.80 logits (SE = .16) for Teacher 4 who is the least proficient.
+We also ran a Pearson's correlation coefficient between teacher performance on the abbreviated EI protocol items and median student growth, and found it was moderate but not statistically significant (r = .34, p = .12).
+Finally, we repeated the stepwise regression entering students' beginning of school year academic performance, grade level, and teacher fair average score on the abbreviated protocol (see Table 4).
 Together, the model accounted for 16% of the variance, with both beginning of the year student score (12%) and teacher performance on the abbreviated protocol (4.4%) accounting for unique variance in student growth.